hoangphanthai/Kubernetes_Custom_Resource_Controller/README.md

 2. In case `database` is set to true, create resources for a PostgreSQL database and inject the secrets as environment variables in the application (details  in Step 2 below).
 3. In case the `externalsecret` is specified, read it and convert it to a normal k8s secret, and inject it into the application (details in Step 3 below).

-**Changes to any part of the resource should be detected and applied!**

-Now that we have the overall goal, let's set up some intermiediate ones:
+Now that we have the overall goal, let's go through in more details:

-## Step 0 - Get to know Kubernetes Go API
+### Step 0 - Get to know Kubernetes Go API

-## Step 1 - Create basic (proxy like) Application Controller
+### Step 1 - Create basic (proxy like) Application Controller

 At this step, just consider the Application definition above, but without the `database` and `externalsecret`.
 You will create a controller that adds the additional `Application` layer, but doesn't add any additional functionality.
 What it will do, however, is: